Detroit Junior Red Wings: Players

-The Detroit Junior Red Wings sent 13 players onto the NHL while only operating for three seasons.
 Pat Peake was the first MVP for the franchise.
 His # 14 would be retired by the Whalers organization.
-Cameron Gruich was chosen 3rd in the 2nd round by the Detroit Red Wings in the 1993 NHL Entry Draft.
-Todd Harvey was chosen 9th overall by the Dallas Stars in the 1993 NHL Entry Draft in the first round.
+Cameron Gruich was chosen 3rd in the 2nd round by the Detroit Red Wings in the 1993 NHL entry draft.
+Todd Harvey was chosen 9th overall by the Dallas Stars in the 1993 NHL entry draft in the first round.

 Bryan Berard was the most awarded player for the 1994-95 season in the Canadian Hockey League.
-He was chosen 1st overall in the first round of the 1995 NHL Entry Draft by the Ottawa Senators.
+He was chosen 1st overall in the first round of the 1995 NHL entry draft by the Ottawa Senators.